-The course is designed to prepare you for a variety of careers across the Applied and Medical Sciences industries, through gaining the required skills and knowledge.
+The course is designed prepare you for a variety of careers across the Applied and Medical Sciences industries, through gaining the required knowledge.
 It will provide you with specific practical, professional and transferable skills in analysis, organisation, design, teamwork and communication.
-The course aims to prepare you to progress onto Honours degree programmes or to directly enter employment within the diverse science sector.
+The course aims to prepare you to seek to apply to progress onto identified Honours degree programmes or to directly enter employment within the diverse science sector.

 Terms & Conditions

 Comply with College Policies and procedures, rules and regulations (available in your Student Diary/Higher Education Handbook, on-line: www.swc.ac.uk and on the College VLE).

 Submit all course work and assessments by specified dates, coursework submitted without consent after the deadline shall not normally be accepted.
 Students should comply with South West College’s attendance policy and that of Ulster University

 The minimum overall pass mark of 40% is required to be achieved in all modules